/// ABOUT THIS EXHIBITION

 Joseph Cantor

-Heirloom Apples
+Heriloom Apples

-inspired by Henry George Todd, Study of Strawberries
+Inspired by: Henry George Todd, Study of Strawberries

 Over the last few years I have been expanding and challenging my technical skills to broaden my approach to photography.
-One area of study has been in still life, with an interest and homage to the Dutch Masters still-lives.
-When I saw Henry George Todd's Study of Strawberries, I was struck by the similar nature of composition and muted colors.
+One area of study has been in still life, with an interest and homage to the Dutch Masters still lifes.
+When I saw Henry George Todd’s Study of Strawberries, I was struck by the similar nature of composition and muted colors.
 What Todd and the Dutch Masters have done in oil, I am attempting to recreate in a photograph.

 Brooke Cardwell